 British Columbia’s ecosystems are protected at varying rates across the province (Figure 3).
 Of the 16 ecosystems present in BC, seven are protected at rates above the Aichi biodiversity target (17%).
 Only two zones (Boreal Altai Fescue Alpine and Interior Mountain-heather Alpine) are currently protected at rates above the Canadian 2025 protection targets (25%).
 Zones with Douglas-fir (Pseudotsuga menziesii) as dominant old-growth components (Coastal Douglas-fir and Interior Douglas-fir) are the least proportionally represented zones in British Columbia, with 4.9% and 6.4% protected, respectively (Figure 3).

 As elevation increases in BC, increasing terrestrial area is protected within the PA network until ~4000m, upon which all terrestrial area is protected (Figure 4).
 When comparing between PA and UA, zones are protected at differing proportions.
-Zones commonly found at high elevations, such as the Boreal Altai Fescue Alpine, are predominantly located in protected areas, however, little terrestrial area is found at these elevations.
+Zones commonly found at high elevations, such as the Boreal Altai Fescue Alpine, are predominantly located in PA, however, little terrestrial area is found at these elevations.
 In low elevations, proportions of area protected also differ, with Coastal Western Hemlock having a large proportion of coverage in PA, while in UA, Boreal Black and White Spruce are underrepresented.
 Generally, the remaining ecosystems are found at similar rates in both PA and UA (Figure 4).

 Protected land cover also varies by proportion (Figure 5).
 Non-vegetated classes of snow/ice, exposed/barren land, and rock/rubble have higher than average proportions protected while mixed wood and broadleaf land cover classes are underrepresented.
 All other classes are found at rates similar to the overall proportion of the province protected (~15%; Figure 5).

 Similar to BEC zones (Figure 4), land cover also varies with elevation (Figure 6).
 Expectedly, snow/ice make up a large proportion of PA at higher elevations.
 At lower elevations in UA, mixed wood forest is a more common forest type than in PA, while wetland classes (wetland, wetland-treed) are less frequent in the 400-900m elevation range in UA compared to PA.

+Examining the elevation distributions of BEC zones and land cover classes shows elevation variation in some classes and ecosystems (Figure 7).
+Generally, BEC zones are found at similar elevation profiles in both PA and UA.
+Alpine BEC zones (Interior Mountain-heather Alpine, Boreal Altai Fescue Alpine, and Coastal Mountain-heather Alpine) are found at similar elevations across PA and UA, while other zones such as Sub-Boreal Pine -- Spruce, Ponderosa Pine, and Bunchgrass vary in their elevation profiles.
+Land cover classes show differences in the wetland, wetland-treed, and mixed wood classes.
+The wetland classes are found at lower elevations in PA than UA, while the mixed wood class has more variation in PA.

 Overall, the burned area of forested cells is similar between PA (2.5% overall) and UA (2.3%), while harvesting is much higher in UA (7.2%) than in PA (0.33%).
 Harvesting is more common at lower latitudes in UA than at higher latitudes.
-Fire shows similar, but not identical patterns across varying latitudes, with higher wildfire proportions at high latitudes and between 51-53°N (Figure 7).
+Fire shows similar, but not identical patterns across varying latitudes, with higher wildfire proportions at high latitudes and between 51-53°N (Figure 8).